NESCent/dplace/README.md

 ### Architecture

 D-PLACE is mainly built with [Django](http://djangoproject.com) and [AngularJS](http://angularjs.org).
 Django is used to model/query data stored in the relational GIS database, and AngularJS is used to build a JavaScript-based browser application that provides an interface to the data.
 The [Django REST Framework](http://django-rest-framework.org) is used to build a JSON API between Django and AngularJS.

-#### GeoDjango - Data Models

-All D-PLACE datasets are represented by classes in `dplace_app/models.py`.
-These models are subclasses of `django.contrib.gis.db.models.Model`, which provides GIS functionality - point/geometry fields and queryability.

 #### Django REST Framework - REST API